uchicago-dsi/debit-scrapers/services/map/README.md

 #### Run Pipeline

-Executes the pipeline script as a Docker container while mounting the directories `./services/map/input` and `./services/map/output` as volumes.
+Builds and runs the pipeline script as a Docker container while mounting the directories `./services/map/input` and `./services/map/output` as volumes.

 Download the clean project file generated from the previous data pipeline step and save it under the input directory.
 After the script runs, a mapped Parquet file is generated and saved under the output directory.